-Paul wrote to Timothy, “I have been reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and . . . now lives in you also” (2 Timothy 1:5).
+Paul wrote to Timothy, “I am reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and . . . now lives in you also” (2 Timothy 1:5 NIV).
 Salvation passed from generation to generation: from Grandmother Lois to Mother Eunice, and then to Timothy.
 What did these women do to so powerfully impress godliness from generation to generation?

 Most parents want their children to love God.
 We can tip the scales toward a lifetime of loving God by leading our children, early in life, to accept Christ as Savior.
 By so doing, we will spiritually impact the next generation.